kaspermunch/kaspermunch.github.io/index.md

 <section class="spotlight">
 <div class="image"><img src="images/lemur.png" /></div><div class="content">
 <h2>Research</h2>
-Our goal is to understand how mutation, selection and recombination together shape genetic variation, the evolution of genomes and the formation of new species. <a href="research.html">Read more here.</a>
+We work on how selection and recombination together shape genetic variation, the evolution of genomes, and the formation of new species. <a href="research.html">Read more here.</a>
 </div>
 </section>
 <section class="spotlight">